 Man gets 38 years for murder

-A Suffolk man was sentenced on Thursday to 38 years to serve for a 2016 murder.
+A Suffolk man was sentenced Friday to 38 years in prison for a March 1, 2016, murder.

 Email newsletter signup